 - Beat the egg yolks in a large bowl with an electric mixer until lemon-colored, about 5 minutes.
 Gradually beat in 10 tablespoons of the sugar.
 Add the chocolate mixture, stirring to mix well.
 Add the ground almonds and stir to incorporate.
-Add the 2 tablespoons of Grand Marnier, if using, and stir to combine.
+Add the salt, and the 2 tablespoons of Grand Marnier, if using, and stir to combine.

 - In a clean bowl, beat the egg whites with the remaining 1/4 cup sugar until they form firm peaks.
 In two additions, fold the egg whites into the chocolate mixture.